RainbowFreedomDev/Plugin-Creating/README.md

 These are the requirements for creating a plugin for RainbowFreedomDev members.
 If you are going to create a plugin for RainbowFreedom, you must:

-1) Put the main file under "com.RainbowFreedomDev.<Plugin''s Name>.<Main or Plugin''s Name>"
+1) Put the main file under "com.RainbowFreedomDev.<Plugin Name>.<Main or Plugin Name>"

 2) Contact [FoxIshDaBest] (https://github.com/FoxIshDaBest) and tell him what the plugin does, why you think it should be added to RainbowFreedom, and who will develop it.